coolwanglu/pdf2htmlEX/README.md

 ### For Online Services

-You are free and welcome to modify pdf2htmlEX for your online services, but you should credit pdf2htmlEX together with a proper link to https://github.com/coolwanglu/pdf2htmlEX in the page where the result of pdf2htmlEX (or your modified version) is presented, or in the homepage of the service, or a page directly accesible from the homepage of the service.
+You are free and welcome to modify pdf2htmlEX for your online services, but you should credit pdf2htmlEX if your service involves "online conversion" facilitated by pdf2htmlEX.
 You are also encouraged to send me a name and a URL for the purpose of statistics.

 Read `LICENSE` for more detail.